This is the multi-page printable view of this section. Click here to print.

 - The node informer observes the GA

-node.kubernetes.io/out-of-servicetaint being added to nodeN. - Cloud-provider-azure records
+node.kubernetes.io/out-of-servicetaint being added to nodeN(typically by an operator or maintenance automation). - Cloud-provider-azure records

-N(tagged with the taint reason) in an in-memory draining set for metrics and deduplication. - The admin state controller immediately enqueues
+N(tagged with the taint reason) in an in-memory out-of-service set for metrics and deduplication. - The admin state controller immediately enqueues

 N, resolves backend pools, and asks the admin manager to setAdminState = Downacross them. - The manager computes per-IP-family backend IDs, respects multi-SLB configurations, and calls the Azure SDK to update admin state.
 Metrics and events confirm the action.